giantswarm/starboard-exporter/README.md

     } 4
 ```

+This indicates that the `giantswarm/starboard-operator` image in the `demo` namespace contains 4 medium-severity vulnerabilities.

 ### Detail / Vulnerability

 A detail or vulnerability series exposes fields from each instance of an Aqua `Vulnerability`.
 The value of the metric is the `Score` for the vulnerability.
 For example: